effekt-lang/effekt/examples/tour/captures.effekt.md

 )
 ```

-Here, by using `println` both arguments have the capture set `{io}` while the expected capture set is expected to be empty `{}`.
+Here, by using `println` both arguments have the capture set `{io}` while the expected capture set is empty, denoted as `{}`.
 Hence, this call does not type-check.

 ## Effects vs. Captures

-When programming Effekt, it can be very confusing that there are two different aspects of the type system that ensure type-and-effect safety:
+When programming in Effekt, it can be very confusing that there are two different aspects of the
+type system that ensure type-and-effect safety.
+The key distinction is that:

-- **Effects** express a requirement to the context (for instance the caller of a function) that certain capabilities still need to be provided.
+- **Effects** express a *requirement* on the context -- certain capabilities still need to be provided by the caller.
-- **Captures** express a restriction where a computation can be used.
+- **Captures** express a *restriction* on where a computation can be used -- the handler is already fixed in its lexical scope.

+Therefore the  meaning of an effect can still change based on the context, the meaning of a capture is already fixed.

+In other words: an effect is an open demand; a capture is a fixed capability.

 ```
 effect get(): Int